Kudaes/LOLBITS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 LOLBITS is a C# reverse shell that uses Microsoft's [Background Intelligent Transfer Service (BITS)](https://docs.microsoft.com/en-us/windows/win32/bits/background-intelligent-transfer-service-portal) to communicate with the Command and Control backend.
-The Command and Control backend is hidden behind a apparently harmless flask web application and it's only accesible when the HTTP requests received by the app contain a valid authentication header.
+The Command and Control backend is hidden behind an apparently harmless flask web application and it's only accesible when the HTTP requests received by the app contain a valid authentication header.

 **LOLBITS** is composed of 3 main elements: